rdz-oss/BattyBirdNET-Analyzer/README.md

 ## Purpose

 The purpose is to assist in the automated classification of bat calls.
 There are some excellent classifiers out there.
 However, most are for other animal groups, notably birds, or are limited in their use to researchers.
 The aim here is to provide a solid classifier for as many regions of the planet as possible that can be built into inexpensive systems for citizen scientists.
 It builds upon the work of the BirdNET open source product family that has a similar aim for birds.
 The BirdNET systems are using a sampling frequency that is too low to capture bat echo location calls.
-So here I use the system at significantly higher sampling rates and cross train a classifier on the BirdNET artificial neural networks to identify bats.
+So here I use the system at significantly higher sampling rates of 256kHz (default) and cross train a classifier on the BirdNET artificial neural networks to identify bats.
 Think of a bat as a bird singing three times as fast.
 Once such a cross trained bat network has the necessary performance, I intend to integrate it into the BirdNET-Pi framework in order to run them 24/7 in self-assembled recoding stations.
 You can most definitely already use the bat trained classifier with the analyzer scripts to assist (do not just rely on it for e.g. biodiversity assessments) in identifying bat calls.

 Key words: bat identification, bat detector, BirdNET-Analyzer, DNN, machine learning, transfer learning, biodiverity , monitoring